-Clearly one can see that the physical illustration of marriage, a man loving his wife is but a mere reflection of Christ’s love to the individual believer.
-Earthy marriage is an outward illustration of the inward reality of the souls union with Christ.
+Clearly one can see that the physical illustration of marriage, a man loving his wife is but a mere reflection of Christ’s love to the individual believer and the church.
+Earthly marriage is an outward illustration of the inward reality of the souls union with Christ.
+Ephesians 5

 Oneness.
 The two become one flesh.
 Two souls becoming one, yet starting off they were enemies and her sin separated her from God, until she is born again Song 8:6 and gets a new heart Ez.
 36:26 and believes in the coming messiah as a substitute for her sin.
 It’s the idea of two becoming one through union and communion in a covenant relationship meant to reflect the glory of God in the face of the husband/Husband.

 To arrive at my view